atlanmod/algae/README.md

     java.lang.ClassNotFoundException: org.eclipse.jgit.lfs.BuiltinLFS cannot be found by org.eclipse.egit.core_5.0.0.201806131550-r

-This is not due to EEL, and thus can be ignored.
+This is not due to algae, and thus can be ignored.

     class has been compiled by a more recent version of the Java Runtime (class file version 54.0), this version of the Java Runtime only recognizes class file versions up to 53.0

 The compiler compliance level do not match the jdk used.
 To fix:
 `Window > Preferences > Java > Compiler > Compiler compliance level > 9`